DCPROGS/HJCFIT/documentation/source/install/install.rst

 as well.
 In any case Python along with ``numpy`` and ``scipy`` should be installed.
 HJCFIT supports both Python 2.7 and Python 3

-#. `SWIG <http://www.swig.org/>`_ used to generate the wrappings beween C++ and
+#. `SWIG <http://www.swig.org/>`_ used to generate the wrappings between C++ and
    Python.
 #.
 Behave.
 A behavior driven developement framework for Python.

 Compilation on Mac:
 ===================

 Make sure that you have the needed dependencies installed.
-We recomend using `Homebrew`_ to manage depedencies on OSX.
+We recommend using `Homebrew`_ to manage dependencies on OSX.
 Follow the Homebrew documentation to install it.
 The instructions below assumes that you are running a working python installation with ``Numpy`` and ```Scipy``.
 Behave is not currently in Anaconda and should be installed using ``pip`` in any case.

-Installing depdendencies using Homebrew:
+Installing dependencies using Homebrew:

 .. code-block:: bash